vorce/forvillelser/posts/2020-04-14T18:18:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 To do this we obviously need a http server and... an app to parse the json, pick out the tag, and then trigger the second step.

-There are a bunch of readily available software that is specifically made to be able to do this.
-The problem I encountered while looking at some of those apps is that none of them were Invented Here.
-No just kidding, the problem is that they are all quite generic, so you have to learn how to configure, deploy, test, and operate them.
+There are a bunch of available software that's made to do exactly this.
+The problem I encountered while looking at some of those apps is that none of them are Invented Here.
+Nah just kidding.
+The problem is that they are all quite generic, so you have to learn how to configure, deploy, test, and operate them.
 And some of them require runtimes (like Python 2, or Ruby), which I do not want to install.
-I was heavily considering writing my first golang program, that would do the job in a super tailored, specific and minimal way (I don't need to handle any webhook, just the one from dockerhub).
+I was seriously considering writing my first golang program to do the job.
+In a super tailored, specific and minimal way (I don't need to handle any webhook, just the one from dockerhub).
 But again, it would require a http server, a new entry in my nginx config etc.

 I already have a http server!
 And an app that handles incoming http requests - my own webapp.
 Why not add a route for the webhook request there?
 Well we are then coupling the app to dockerhub which doesn't make a lot of sense.
-I decided that in this case it's probably worth it.
+I decided that in this case it seems worth it.

-On to the next problem then, if the webhook handler is running inside a docker container how can I communicate to the outside host and tell swarm to update?
+On to the next problem then.
+If the webhook handler is running inside a docker container, how can I communicate to the outside host?
+And how do I tell swarm to update?

 ### Talking to docker inside docker

-My first idea was to run a shell script from my phoenix app, but quickly realized that there is such a thing as a Docker API.
+My first idea was to run a shell script from my phoenix app, but I realized that there is such a thing as a Docker API.

 To use the Docker API you can send request to the docker unix socket.
 That's cool.
 I've not really worked with unix sockets before like that.
 After some searching I could list services on the host (not inside docker yet) by running: `curl -XGET --unix-socket /var/run/docker.sock http://localhost/services`.
 Nice.